lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 notation - _name: type_.
 * you must declare a type for each parameter and multiple parameters must be separated by commas.
 * the return type is written after the function's parentheses `()`, separated by a colon `:`.
-* the body of a function is written within curly brackets {}.
+* the body of a function is written within curly braces {}.
 * the `return` keyword is used to exit or return a data structure from a function.

 In the below example: